Open Back Headphones for Gaming

 The Sennheiser HD 800s uses a 56mm dynamic driver unlike mainstream dynamic headphones and uses a ring radiator; which means that the middle of the drivers does not move as it is suspended to a fixture piece.

 The striking ring radiator offers remarkable imaging (not found in other headphones), superb resolution, and brightness remains.

-The sound quality you get is detailed to perfection, with a multi-dimensional background where you can make out the various layers and positioning of the instruments in the recording with ease.
+The sound quality you get is detailed to perfection, a multi-dimensional background you can make out the various layers and positioning of the instruments in the recording with ease.

 Sennheiser patented Absorber Technology prevents any unwanted peaks and allows all frequency components, even the finest nuances in the music material to become audible.

-This new design is claimed to deliver a lightly wider frequency response of 4Hz to 51 kHz.
+This new design claims to deliver a lightly wider frequency response of 4Hz to 51 kHz.

 The bass on the HD 800s seems quite fuller and more present than on the old HD 800.
 The midrange is less dry and more natural but it loses a little detail and clarity at high volumes and the tremble is a little less tiresome and more linear but it lacks some of the energy.

 The unique ear cup design directs sound waves to the ear at a slight angle to create an impressively natural and spatial listening experience.

 It fires the sound at a slight angle rather than directly into the ears to give more of a sense of space to the sound field.

 You will need a good quality setup to get the most from these Sennheiser HD 800s.